 Cause Solution Software being used is not Microsoft-certified for your version of Windows.
-Verify that the software is certified by Microsoft® for your version of Windows (see program packaging for this information).
+Verify that the software is certified by Microsoft for your version of Windows (see program packaging for this information).
 Configuration files are corrupt.
-If possible, save all data, close all programs, and restart the computer.
+If possible, save all data, close all programs, and restar

-6 Computer Setup (F10) Utility
+7 Computer Setup (F10) Utility